Anuswar/anuswarrrao/README.md

     ```
 3. **Open your browser** and navigate to `http://localhost:8000` (or the port specified by your server).

+## Technologies Used

+- HTML
+- CSS
+- JavaScript
+- Local Storage for data persistence

 ## 📂 Project Structure

 The project structure is organized as follows: